On Profinite Hyperbolicity and Diophantine Geometry: Introduction

-Then there are only finitely many $H$-conjugacy classes of splittings of the above short exact sequence. \end{conj}
+Then, there are only finitely many $H$-conjugacy classes of splittings of the above short exact sequence. \end{conj}

+In fact, we expect that $Gal(\bar{k}_S/k)$ be profinite hyperbolic and the conjecture to hold for Galois group replaced by any profinite hyperbolic group.
+Note that, we have the following finiteness result for restricted ramification (10.9.11 in [Neu-Sch-Wij]).
+For $k$ a number field and $S$ a finite set of primes in $K$, then $Gal_S(K)$ is topologically generated by conjugacy classes of finitely many elements.

+We also try to imply that freeness of Galois groups has important implications in diophantine geometry.
+We will use the freeness of Galois groups to get infiniteness results.
+The following conjecture of Shafarevich states that certain Galois groups are profinite free:

+\begin{conj}(Shafarevich) Let $k$ be a global field and $k^{cycl}$ denote its maximal abelian extension.
+Then $Gal(k^{cycl}/k)$ is a free profinite group. \end{conj} There are a number of evidences for Shafarevich's conjecture.
+Iwasawa proved that Galois group of the maximal solvable extension of $k^{cycl}$ is profinite free, and Tate proved that $Gal(k^{cycl}/k)$ has cohomological dimension one [Ser] hence by a theorem of Gruenberg it is projective [Gru].

+Shafarevich's conjecture was proved in the function field case by F. Pop [Pop1].
+We shall see that Grothendieck's "anabelian" considerations plus Shafarevich's conjecture imply infiniteness of points defined over the maximal unramified extensions of numer fields which brings Mordell's conjecture proved by Falthings to a new perspective.

+\begin{mthm} Let $k$ denote a global field and $X$ a hyperbolic algebraic curve defined over $k$, which has a point over $k$.
+Then, Grothendieck's "section conjecture" plus Shafarevich's "freeness conjecture" imply that the number of points of $X$ defined over $k^{cycl}$ is infinite. \end{mthm}

+\begin{rem} If Shafarevich's conjecture is true for any finitely generated field in characteristic zero we get the same result over such fields. \end{rem}

 Organization of the paper is as follows.
 In the first section, we review basic definition of hyperbolic metric spaces and hyperbolic groups.
-In the second section, we try to extend the notion of hyperbolicity to infinitely generated groups.
-We review needed background in profinite groups and pro-$p$ groups as a special class of profinite groups in the forth section.
-In the same section, we define finitely generated hyperbolic profinite groups, and try to extend this notion to infinitely generated groups.
-The final section contains a profinite hyperbolic group theory formulation of Diophantine geometry.
+We review needed background in profinite groups and pro-$p$ groups as a special class of profinite groups in the second section.
+In the third section, we define finitely generated hyperbolic profinite groups.
+The forth section contains a profinite hyperbolic group theory formulation of diophantine geometry. in the fifth section, we review review results on topological fundamental group and in the sixth section, we introduce the algebraic geometric formulation of the Poincare conjecture.
+Then we review the construction of outer representations.
+In next section, we show that outer representation lands in the completion of the mapping class group.
+In the ninth section, we review basic definition of free profinite groups and profinite free products.
+Then, in the tenth section, we review a few classical results in algebraic number theory which imply that certain Galois groups are profinite free.
+Afterwards, we explore connections with diophantine geometry and prove the main theorem in the final section.